 We love a tulip at Electric Daisy Flower Farm.
 We plant thousands of bulbs in late autumn to stock our flower shop the following spring.
-As organic growers, we have to pay for certification to prove that we are not using harmful chemicals or toxic pesticides in our growing practices.
-In order to tell the world that our flowers are “Organic” we have to go through a rigorous three-year certification period.
+As ethical growers, we have to pay for certification to prove that we are not using harmful chemicals or toxic pesticides in our growing practices.
+In order to tell the world that the majority of our flowers are “Organic” we have to go through a rigorous three-year certification period.
 We pay annually to be inspected.

 Our field grown La Belle Epoque tulips:

 Recently we visited a large-scale tulip farm in Lincolnshire with a mind to ordering their flowers when ours are not yet in season.
 The first thing we discovered is that the bulbs on this flower farm never actually touch the soil.
 The clever horticultural scientists have discovered a way of growing hydroponically, so that the contaminating, “dirty” soil can be cut out of the equation.